simula/dynmhs/README.md

 ## Description

-DynMHS dynamically sets up IP routing rules, to allow using multiple network connections simultaneously.
+Dynamic Multi-Homing Setup&nbsp;(DynMHS) dynamically sets up IP routing rules, to allow for using multiple network connections simultaneously.
 That is, for each relevant network interface, a separate routing table is created and maintained.
 For each source address of a network interface managed by DynMHS, routing rules are maintained to point to the corresponding routing table.
 Software binding to a specific interface address can then use a specific network.
-In addition, multi-homing-capable network protocols like the Multi-Path TCP (MPTCP) or the Stream Control Transmission Protocol (SCTP) can take advantage of multi-homing for redundancy and load balancing.
+In addition, multi-homing-capable network protocols like the Multi-Path TCP&nbsp;(MPTCP) or the Stream Control Transmission Protocol&nbsp;(SCTP) can take advantage of multi-homing for redundancy and load balancing.

-See the manpage of dynmhs for details!

 ## Example

 ### Scenario

-A Linux PC is connected to two NAT networks, configuration via DHCP and IPv6 auto-configuration:
+A Linux PC is connected to two NAT networks, configuration is dynamic via IPv4 DHCP and IPv6 auto-configuration:

 * Network #1 on interface enp0s8: 172.30.255.4 / fdff:b44d:605c:0:a00:27ff:fedb:ad69
 * Network #2 on interface enp0s9: 192.168.255.4 / fdc9:dc25:8e35:0:a00:27ff:feaa:bc91

-Network settings using [Netplan](https://netplan.io/) (in /etc/netplan/testpc.yaml):
+Network settings for [Netplan](https://netplan.io/) (in /etc/netplan/testpc.yaml):
 ```
 network:
   version: 2